 The competition objectives are to develop a clean, quiet, and fuel efficient design with moderate performance.
-Building off of the 2009 Bucky CFS, an already extremely clean and quiet snowmobile, the team decided to focus on improving the fuel efficiency of the sled.
-This was accomplished in three major areas: engine calibrations, engine modifications, and improving driveline efficiency.
+Building off of the 2010 Bucky CFS, an already extremely clean and quiet snowmobile, the team decided to focus on improving the fuel efficiency of the sled.
+This was accomplished in three major areas: cold start, postturbo mass air flow sensor for fueling and driveline efficiency.

-Competition objectives for 2010 allowed for more precise calibration of the engine to improve upon last year's fuel economy.
+Competition objectives for 2011 allowed for more precise calibration of the engine.
 Knowing the specific narrow range of ethanol being used at competition this year allowed for the spark advance and turbo boost to be finely tuned.
-Testing was performed with an engine dyno to optimize these two parameters for fuels ranging from E20-E29 to achieve the best possible fuel consumption.
+Testing was performed with an engine dynamometer to optimize these two parameters for fuels ranging from E20-E29 to achieve the best possible fuel consumption.